Modern History Playlist

 Islamic Reform Movements

-Muslim reformers sought to modernize education and reinterpret Islam in light of modern needs.
+Muslim reformers sought to modernize education and reinterpret Islam in light of modern needs to prevent the community's decline.

-Muslim reformers sought to modernize education and reinterpret Islam in light of modern needs.
+Muslim reformers sought to modernize education and reinterpret Islam in light of modern needs to prevent the community's decline.

 Major Muslim Reform Movements